Unsupervised Layer-wise Score Aggregation for Textual OOD Detection

-To support our claim, we report in \autoref{fig:perfs_per_layer} the OOD performance of popular detectors described in \autoref{sec:popular_anomaly} applied at each layer of the encoder~\cite{devlin2018bert}.
+We claim that the choice of layer is crucial in textual OOD detection; we report in Fig.~\ref{fig:perfs_per_layer} the OOD performance of popular detectors described in Sec.~\ref{sec:popular_anomaly}, applied at each layer of the encoder.
 We observe a high variability across different layers.
 The last layer is rarely the best-performing layer, and there is room for improvement if we could choose the best possible layer or gather useful information from all of them.
 This observation is consistent with the literature, as neural networks are known to extract different information and construct different abstractions at each layer~\cite{ilin2017abstraction,KOZMA2018203, features_extraction}.

-To our knowledge, only a few studies address this issue and attempt to leverage information from all layers.
-Notably, recent work by \citet{colombobeyond} considers representations obtained by taking the average embedding across the encoder layers.
-They then apply common OOD detection methods to this new aggregated embedding.